-Guide how to do simple bookkeeping
+Guide showing how to use simple bookkeeping template

-5 steps to prepare your bookkeeping yourself
+5 steps to prepare your bookkeeping records yourself

-1. Step – Business information
+Step 1 – Business information

-Input all the basic information about your business.
+Fill in all the basic information about your business.
 This information is used in other tables in the spreadsheet.

-2. Step – Income/Sales
+Step 2 – Income/Sales

-How to insert more rows
+How to insert more rows in the table

-Table is set up for 30 invoices.
-If you need more rows, then highlight row where you want to add a new row in the table with pressing left mouse button.
-Once highlighted, press right mouse button and from the menu choose Insert row and a blank row will be inserted in the table.
+The table is set up for 30 invoices.
+If you need more rows, then highlight the row where you want to add a new row in the table by pressing left mouse button.
+Once highlighted, press right mouse button and from the menu choose “Insert row” and a blank row will be inserted in the table.

-3. Step – Expenses
+Step 3 – Expenses

-If you have many different type of expenses you don’t need to sort them in categories and just sort them in date order and start to record them with Date and Amount in Step 3 – Expenses table.
-In Note cells you can write details for what is that receipts for (a purpose of buying goods or services), for example stationary, tools, courier cost etc.
+Take all your expense invoices and receipts.
+If you have different types of expenses, you can sort them in date order and start to record them with Date and Amount in Step 3 – Expenses table.
+In the Note cells you can write details for what these receipts are for (the purpose of buying goods or services), for example stationary, tools, courier cost etc.

 Business use in %